Skaytacium/wrauth/docs/reverse.md

 ## nginx

-since nginx and Authelia support is first-party, there is no additional configuration required except changing your `auth_request` address and adding site specific `auth_request_set` directives.
+since nginx and Authelia support is first-party, there is not much additional configuration required.
+- **remove `X-Forwarded-URI` and `X-Forwarded-Ssl` on the auth request**. this is required due to the way wrauth's parser works. ideally, the only headers should be `X-Original-Method`, `X-Original-URL` and `X-Forwarded-For`. any headers that are as long as the aforementioned 3 could cause wrauth to bug out silently.
+- change your `auth_request` address.
+- add site specific `auth_request_set` directives.

 keep in mind, wrauth supports **only HTTP/1.1**, any other version will **not work**. set your reverse proxy configuration accordingly.